daniel5151/blog/content/post/automating-ac-nyc.md

 For the temperature sensor, I'm using an [AirGradient ONE](https://www.airgradient.com/indoor/), a high-quality smart air quality monitor that happens to live in the same room as the AC unit.

-Hooking the two together is as simple as this adding this to my `configuration.yaml`:
+Hooking the two together is as simple as adding this to my `configuration.yaml`:

 ```yaml
 climate: